 Dosage, how much to take

 There are no official guidelines on the proper dosage of acai extract capsules.
 Hardly any human studies have been done with the berry, juice or capsules.
-As a general rule, taking one to three acai extract capsule a few times a week seems reasonable and should be quite a safe dose.
+As a general rule, taking two or three acai extract capsules a few times a week seems reasonable and should be quite a safe dose.

 Nutrient composition, nutritional value